bgctw/MTKHelpers.jl/docs/src/problemparsetter.md

 the following class helps updating the corresponding positions in an ODEProblem.

+Currently, parameters to optimize must be of the form `u0...,p...`, i.e. the position of all states to optimize must be first, before the parameters to optimize.
+Initial states and parameters must have different names.

 ```@example doc
 # setting up a simple example composite system and problem
 using ModelingToolkit, DifferentialEquations, LabelledArrays